DV

 Quick verdict

-NVDA (NVIDIA Corporation) and NVDW (Roundhill NVDA WeeklyPay ETF) are both dividend ETFs, but they take different approaches.
+NVDA (NVIDIA Corporation) is a stock, while NVDW (Roundhill NVDA WeeklyPay ETF) is an ETF — they take fundamentally different approaches.

 Deep dive